 Light and Shadow: How Form Becomes Real

 A flat shape becomes a solid form the moment you add light and shadow correctly.
 Light reveals surfaces facing the source; shadow hides those turned away.
-Between those two extremes lie the mid-tones — the quiet middle ground that gives a drawing its sense of volume.
-Highlights, mid-tones, core shadows, and cast shadows each play a distinct role, and learning to identify them in real life is as important as knowing how to render them on paper.
+Between them sit the mid-tones — the quiet middle ground that gives a drawing its volume.

 Line Quality: The Personality of Your Pencil